dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

-# How to reach baseline fit?
-Padded Grid as designer's practical grid hack.
+# The Padded Grid: A Designer’s Hack To Achieve Baseline Fit.

 There is still a lot of controversy about implementing a grid system when designing for digital layouts.
 I personally think grids and baselines are beautiful mathematical systems that, used properly, are more than just helpers or guides.
 They can elevate your designs.